espressif/developer-portal/content/blog/vscode-esp-idf-v1.8.0/index.md

     caption=""
     >}}

-## Use code navigation without full project build
+## Code navigation without full project build

 Now you can generate a `compile_commands.json` file for code navigation extensions without fully building your project by using the command `ESP-IDF: idf.py reconfigure task`.
 Read on for more explanations.